TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 | af34 | 3fe6 | | 42 |
 | af34 | 47e5 | Approved |

 In our relational design we used a composite key of (issue id, attribute definition id) for attribute values.
 In DynamoDB I've used issue id for the partition key and attribute definition id for the sort key.
 That means a single query on issue id will return all the attribute values for the issue.
-We can get the issue and all custom field values using two queries which our app server can issue in parallel.
+We can get the issue and all custom field values using two queries, which our app server can issue in parallel.

 You may be wondering why I have two separate value columns, one for values represented as strings, and one for values represented as numbers.
 Isn't DynamoDB a schemaless database?
-Can't I have a common value DynamoDB attribute which is a string in some items and a number in others?
+Can't I have a common DynamoDB attribute which is a string in some items and a number in others?

 DynamoDB is schemaless apart from the partition key and sort key of a table or index.
 Those must have a consistent type defined when the table or index is created.
 Value isn't a key in this table but it will be in the indexes I'm about to create.